SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 This is a big time saver!
-The documentation suggestions are editable and can be committed to your repository.
+You can edit the documentation suggestions and commit them to your repository.

 ### Data Tests and Quality Checks